-COVID-19 Workplace Guidelines for BC Public Service Managers & Supervisors
+COVID-19 workplace guidelines for BC Public Service managers and supervisors

 Guidelines to assist ministries creating and maintaining a safe and healthy workplace during the COVID-19 pandemic.

 On this page

 The BC Provincial Health Officer (PHO) declared a provincial health emergency due to the COVID-19 coronavirus in March of 2020.
 As part of the overall response to COVID-19, the BC Public Service significantly reduced the number of staff in workplaces to help slow transmission.
 However, the BC Public Service has never stopped operating since the beginning of the pandemic.
 It has quickly adapted to different ways of working and delivering services.
 Moreover, several ministries had to maintain staff within workplaces and interacting with the public to provide some essential services which cannot be delivered remotely (e.g. MCFD; SDPR; PSSG etc.).

 On May 6, 2020, Premier John Horgan announced the BC Restart Plan, which included phases allowing for the reopening and restarting of various businesses and industries previously restricted or closed due to COVID-19.

 These guidelines are to assist ministries make decisions on how to create and maintain a safe and healthy workplace (including interacting with clients outside of the workplace) for the balance of the COVID-19 pandemic.
 Workplaces play a critically important role in our society and the BC Public Service will endeavour to find the “sweet spot” in ensuring the continued effective/efficient delivery of services to the public, and the health (including mental health), safety and well-being of employees.